All posts

 The result is not just time savings.
 It is a structurally different data quality.
 Pipeline records reflect what actually happened because they were written from source events, not from memory.
 Forecasts improve not because reps became more disciplined but because the system stopped depending on discipline.

 The benchmark is simple: close rate per rep per year, controlling for market and segment.
-Teams using AI-native CRM consistently handle 3–4x more active pipeline per person — not because the reps are working longer hours, but because the administrative layer that was consuming half their time has been automated away.
+Teams using AI-native CRM can handle more active pipeline per person because the administrative layer that drains selling time has been automated away.